 Q9) Write short notes on any three of the followings:

-a) Contribution of F W Taylor in development of manufacturing and
+a) Contribution of F W Taylor in the development of manufacturing and operations management.

 b) Preventive Maintenance.